 Seafood Improves Health

-The proteins, minerals, vitamins and healthful omega-3 oils found in abundance in seafood benefit the body at all life stages.
-It starts in the womb.
+The proteins, minerals, vitamins and healthful omega-3 oils found in abundance in seafood benefit the body at all life stages – and it starts in the womb.
 Mothers who eat a variety of seafood during pregnancy have babies with enhanced brain development.
-For adults, eating seafood may reduce risk of depression.
-And eating seafood twice each week can reduce the risk of heart disease by about a third.
-As we age seafood can help keep our brains healthy and reduce the risk of Alzheimer's disease.
+For adults, eating seafood may reduce the risk of depression.
+And eating seafood twice each week can reduce the risk of heart disease by about 33 percent.
+As we age, seafood can help keep our brains healthy and reduce the risk of Alzheimer’s disease.

+Shrimp, especially, can be enjoyed as part of a balanced and delicious diet.
 We already know that shrimp is low in fat and calories.
-But if you are concerned about cholesterol, there is good news.
-You do not have to give up shrimp!
-Research shows that the healthful fat profile of shrimp helps to increase HDL "good" cholesterol.
+But if you are concerned about cholesterol, there is good news: You do not have to give up shrimp!
+Research shows that the healthful fat profile of shrimp helps to increase HDL, or “good” cholesterol.